Mohfazam/Normal/README.md

-# 📝 Normal — Normal - a clone of Medium with post creation, editing, and viewing.
+# 📝 Normal — a clone of Medium with post creation, editing, and viewing.
 Built for CODING-JUNIOR.

 Normal is a lightweight, Medium-like blogging platform built using modern web technologies.
 Users can create rich blog posts with formatting like bold, italic, underline, bullet points, code blocks, and more.